Falcon will require tax file numbers and run identity checks before we can take over as your accountant. All parties will be notified of the change.

 The cost of a fixed asset is spread out over its useful life in this way.
 It’s a profit and loss account cost, which implies it lowers your tax bill.

-1) Create a good working relationship with your accountant early.
+1) Establish a productive working connection with your accountant right away.